KineticBoard/boarduino/README.md

 ## boarduino
-This repository contains the Arduino software for the KineticBoard project.
+This repository contains the Arduino sketch for the KineticBoard project.

 This software is in development.